 The Liberal Arts major permits a student to design an individual course of study by combining courses selected from the offerings of two disciplines.
-Because of the individual nature of this program, students who apply for admission to it are expected:
+Because of the individual nature of this program, in consultation with the faculty advisors, students who apply for admission to it are expected:

-- 1. to design a focused major proposal which clearly relates to their future goals; and - 2. to give evidence of exceptional maturity by their willingness to refine and develop their proposals through open-ended discussion with appropriate members of the College faculty, particularly the Liberal Arts advisor, and their faculty advisors in the two areas they propose to combine.
+- 1. To design a focused major proposal which clearly relates to their future goals and individual learning outcomes; and - 2.
+To give evidence of exceptional maturity by their willingness to refine and develop their proposals through open-ended discussion with appropriate members of the College faculty, particularly the Liberal Arts advisor, and their faculty advisors in the two areas they propose to combine.
+Clearly articulated learning outcomes must be identified at the time that the major is developed and a plan to assess these outcomes must be indicated on the Liberal Arts major application form.

-A total of 36 credits, 18 from each of two areas, is required for this major.
+A total of 36 credits, 15 from each of two areas, a required 3-credit Internship, and a 3-credit capstone experience are required for this major.
 No more than six credits at introductory level are permitted in each area.
 The College does not approve combining this major with a program leading to certification in secondary education.
-A student who desires to design a Liberal Arts major must complete the application procedures no later than the completion of his or her Sophomore year.
+A student who desires to design a Liberal Arts major must complete the application procedures no later than the completion of 75 earned credits.